dnc77/dev-cpp/README.txt

 Content summary
 ---------------

+cat: categories of this library datastruct                 : Data presentation, structures, containers etc. encode                     : Encoding/decoding structures and algorithms net                        : Networking feature libraries

 lib: reusable libraries
-  datastruct/cycbuf           : A cyclic buffer implementation for reading/writing of data datastruct/octree           : A structure which can be used for 3D collision detection encode/becode               : A big endian coding platform for IEEE-754, 16, 32 and 64 bit
+  datastruct/cycbuf           : A cyclic buffer for reading/writing data
+  datastruct/octree           : Structure can be used for 3D coll. detection encode/becode               : Big endian coding for IEEE-754, 16, 32, 64 bit
-  encode/elgamal              : An encryption/decryption algorithm using modulo and exponent
+  encode/elgamal              : An encryption/decryption alg. using mod and exp
   net/tcplib                  : A compact TCP/IP library